 Gender, age and diversity need to be taken into account to reduce vulnerability, build resilience, and enhance the quality and effectiveness of the response.
 The Global Cluster for Early Recovery has adopted a people-centered approach, based on the recognition that core matters such as Accountability to Affected Populations (AAP), gender, age and diversity should no longer be dealt with in isolation of one another A people-centered approach recognizes that a person’s gender, age and other diversity characteristics have a significant impact on the way they experience emergencies and access assistance.
 Through the meaningful participation of affected populations and consideration of their combined characteristics at all stages of humanitarian actions, a people-centered approach ensures that individuals’ experiences of crises inform all stages of programme design and implementation.
 It tailors relief to diverse needs, preventing and minimizing unintended negative consequences that may increase vulnerability collectively.
 It strengthens meaningful access of all to humanitarian assistance.
 Finally, through this approach, people’s capacity and strategies to survive with dignity, as they become integral to the design of the humanitarian response, reduces economic and psychological dependency on aid.

 Accountability to Affected Populations is fundamental to early recovery.
 Qualitative, bottom-up, people-centred action constitutes the foundation for generating self-sustaining, nationally owned and resilient processes for post-crisis early recovery and is expected to be at the heart of every humanitarian response.
 Both at standard setting and at field operational level, a more integrated and inclusive approach is called for.
 The Global Cluster for Early Recovery has created a Technical Working Group on AAP in Early Recovery.
-The purpose of the TWG is for GCER members to contribute to strengthening AAP in early recovery, following the IASC Principals recommendations and the review of IASC commitments and evaluations on AAP.
+The purpose of the TWG was for GCER members to contribute to strengthening AAP in early recovery, following the IASC Principals recommendations and the review of IASC commitments and evaluations on AAP.